Average Loss of Consortium Settlement Amount in FloridaTrusted Content

 Contact Abrahamson & Uiterwyk for Help Today

-For help with your loss of consortium claim, get in touch with our team of personal injury lawyers at Abrahamson & Uiterwyk.
+For help with your loss of consortium claim, get in touch with our team of personal injury lawyers near you at Abrahamson & Uiterwyk.
 Our firm has more than 30 years of experience helping injured clients in Florida get the compensation they deserve.

 With our team’s experience on your side, you can rest assured that we will do everything in our power to maximize your settlement.
 Give yourself a break to heal, and let us take care of the legal process.
 Call us today for your free consultation.